Azure/azure-powershell/src/Compute/Compute/help/New-AzVmssConfig.md

 ```

 ### -SkuName
 Specifies the size of all the instances of VMSS.
+[Get-AzComputeResourceSku](https://docs.microsoft.com/en-us/powershell/module/az.compute/get-azcomputeresourcesku) can be used to find out available sizes for your subscription and region.

 ```yaml
 Type: System.String